ironoa/polkadot-k8s-payouts/README.md

 # Polkadot-K8s-Payouts

-A tool to deploy an utility that automatically claims your Kusama/Polkadot validator rewards in a Kubernetes cluster (helm chart).
+Tool that automatically claims your Kusama/Polkadot validator rewards.
+Deployable in a Kubernetes cluster as a cronjob (helm chart).
 Forked from https://github.com/ironoa/polkadot-k8s-payouts

-# How it works
+# How it works - Local

 You can start by cloning the repo and installiing the dependencies, NodeJS and Yarn are required:
 ```